ninxsoft/Kmart/README.md

 See [Sample Configs](Sample%20Configs) for all configuration options.

+**Note**: Use the following command to encode your credentials in the configuration file:

+`printf 'username:password' | iconv --to-code ISO-8859-1 | base64 --input -`

 ## Privileges

 `kmart` requires the following **user privileges** in order to report correctly.